sean-meade/plan-my-run/README.md

 **Applies to all returning users:**

-- As a user, I am able to
+- As a user, I am able to understand any changes that are made and use the site with no hinderance.

 [Back to content](#contents)